BIATeam/BIADocs/docs/40-DeveloperGuide/40-BackHelpers/80-DataService.md

     - CrudAppServiceBase (inherit of FilteredServiceBase)
     - CrudAppServiceListAndItemBase (inherit of FilteredServiceBase)

-It is recommanded to always create service that inherit of FilteredServiceBase to be able to correctly filter the acces to the data.
+It is recommended to always create service that inherit of FilteredServiceBase to be able to correctly filter the access to the data.

 ### FilteredServiceBase
-It add a filter that can be based on the usercontext or functionnal need.
+It add a filter that can be based on the user context or functional need.
-Exemple are explain in [FilterData](../15-RightManagement/40-FilterData.md).
+Example are explain in [FilterData](../15-RightManagement/40-FilterData.md).

-With an implemented dtos and mapper between dto and entity, this classe offer add, read, update and delete function securised by the filter.
+With an implemented dtos and mapper between dto and entity, this class offer add, read, update and delete function secured by the filter.

 ### CrudAppServiceBase
-This classe is use a dto and a mapper passed in the declaration.
+This class is use a dto and a mapper passed in the declaration.
 And simplify the usage of the functions.

 ### CrudAppServiceListAndItemBase
-This classe is use 2 dtos and 2 mapper passed in the declaration.
+This class is use 2 dtos and 2 mapper passed in the declaration.
 And simplify the usage of the functions.
 A dto is use to add, read, update and delete a simple item.
 The second for of list items.

-It can be use in CRUD when detail screeen request more complexe info than list.
+It can be use in CRUD when detail screen request more complex info than list.
 To increase performances of the list.

 ## Transaction
 If a service preform several update add or delete actions, it should encapsulate in a transaction.